bernadettemaurice-oss/visualisingscoreusingfft/README.md

 ## Setup
-This project didn't require much setup - but Once I downloaded the
+This project didn't require much setup.
+Once I downloaded the processing sound library and inputted the source code, the FFT visualiser was able to run.
+All I needed was an mp3 to input into the project.

 ## Usage
 How does one go about using it?